Get insider access

 When it matters: Using backlight strobing with high refresh rate sources and games.

-The Maximum Frequency is the highest frequency the BFI feature is capable of operating at.
-It's common for monitors to have a BFI frequency slightly below their maximum refresh rate or even at the max refresh rate.
-The optimal result in this test is a maximum BFI frequency that matches the screen's maximum refresh rate, so you can use the feature when you're playing games at a high frame rate.
+The Maximum Frequency is the highest refresh rate the backlight strobing/BFI feature can operate at.
+It's common for monitors to have a max frequency slightly below their maximum refresh rate or even at the max refresh rate.
+The optimal result in this test is a maximum frequency that matches the screen's maximum refresh rate, so you can use the feature when playing games at a high frame rate.

 Minimum Frequency